Oral Hygiene Tips for Infants, Toddlers, & Preschoolers (Ages 0–6)

 Generally speaking, if your child’s injury presents an immediate threat to their health (e.g., a broken tooth with jagged edges), you should see our emergency dentist at once.
-If your child is struggling with something less urgent, like a minor toothache that isn’t interrupting their ability to eat, sleep, or speak, then you can schedule an appointment with our dentist and we’ll see your child as soon as possible.
+If your child is struggling with something less urgent, like a minor toothache that isn’t interrupting their ability to eat, sleep, or speak, then you’re safe scheduling a regular appointment and we’ll be sure to see your child as soon as possible.

 Keep in mind that serious facial trauma requires emergency medical treatment, not dental treatment.
-If your child has a dental emergency, like a lost tooth, but also other injuries, like a broken nose, then you should take your child to the emergency room first.
+If your, like a lost tooth, but also other injuries, like a broken nose, then you should take your child to the emergency room first.

 Teaching Your Child Good Oral Hygiene Habits

 The best way to protect against dental emergencies and cavities is to practice good oral hygiene habits.
-For children ages 0–6, our Hudsonville children’s dentist focuses on:
+For children ages 0–6, our dentist focuses on:

-- Fluoride treatments: is a naturally-occurring mineral that strengthens tooth enamel.
+- Fluoride treatments: fluoride treatment in our office to protect your child’s teeth as well. is a naturally occurring mineral that strengthens tooth enamel.
 We encourage parents to buy fluoridated toothpaste for their children.
-Our pediatric dentist can apply a stronger fluoride treatment in our office to protect your child’s teeth as well.
+Our pediatric dentist can also apply a stronger

 Protect Your Child’s Oral Health

-Our Hudsonville, MI, children’s dentist can help you protect your child’s oral health, whether they’re dealing with cavities, suffering from a dental emergency, or just need preventative care.
-Call Hudsonville Dental Kids today at (616) 209-4039, or contact us online to schedule an appointment.
+Our pediatric dentist in Hudsonville, MI, can help you protect your child’s oral health, whether they’re dealing with cavities, suffering from a dental emergency, or just need preventive care.
+Call Hudsonville Dental Kids today at (616) 209-4039 or contact us online to schedule an appointment.